-Students entering semesters 1-4 must submit proof of a round-trip itinerary for visa purposes.
-Although you may book your airfare independently, we recommend that you work with our designated travel agent, ProTravel International, as they negotiate volume discounts with the airlines.
-Our contact at ProTravel is Tom Backer:
+Students entering semesters 1–4 must submit proof of a round-trip itinerary for visa purposes.
+Although you may book your airfare independently, we recommend that you work with our designated travel agent, ProTravel International, as they negotiate volume discounts with airlines.

-The St. Kitts airport code is SKB and is served by major airlines flying from New York, Miami, San Juan, and other locations.
+The St. Kitts airport code is SKB.
+The airport is served by major airlines flying from New York, Miami, San Juan, and other locations.
 For residents of Canada, Air Canada offers seasonal flights direct from Toronto to St. Kitts.

-In order to live and travel to St. Kitts you need a valid passport.
-Students should obtain or renew their passport at least six weeks prior to departing for St. Kitts.
-Passports must be valid for a student's entire stay in St. Kitts.
+In order to travel to and live in St. Kitts, you need a valid passport.
+You should obtain or renew your passport at least six weeks prior to departing for St. Kitts.
+Your passport must be valid for your entire stay in St. Kitts.
 Applications are available at the U.S. Post Office or the U.S. Passport Office.

 After your flight lands and you arrive in St. Kitts, you will proceed through Immigration.
-Students attending UMHS are required to show the following at the time of arrival and you must carry these items with you when you travel:
+Students attending UMHS are required to show the following at the time of arrival, so you must print and carry these items with you when you travel: